 We have students from different parts of the world on the programme.
 By working together on assignments and projects, you will not only gain an increased understanding of intercultural aspects, you will also develop an international network which will benefit you long after you have completed your studies.
-The programme includes courses within the field of management such as strategy, finance, organisation and leadership.
+The programme consists of courses within the field of management such as strategy, finance, organization and leadership.

 - Education level: Second cycle

 - Main field of study: Industrial Economics and Management

 - Programme syllabus: Download